acotis/one-down/README.md

 - Use `@Author: Jane Doe` to set the author.
 - Use `@Clue-Width: 2500` to set the width (in pixels) that clues are allowed to take up.
 Clue texts automatically wrap at word boundaries.
 - Use `@Clue-With-Col-2: 2500` to put the Down clues in a separate column and simultaneously specify the maximum width of that column.
 Clue texts wrap automatically.
+- Use `//` to create a comment, as in `ANSWER: Clue clue clue // comment`.

 ## Formatting work-in-progress puzzles